 So there you have it folks.
 That is my step-by-step process for approaching systems integration projects.

-If you started this series with limited information ... if after reading this information you realized that there is much more to building automation systems and you'd like a simple resource to learn more then I have a solution for you.
+If you started this series with limited information and, after reading this, you realized that there is much more to building automation systems that you'd like to learn.
+I have a simple solution for you...

 Purchase our comprehensive digital book, Building Automation Systems A to Z. Expand your skills and grow your career with this deep dive into the world of BAS.